said-yolcu/banking_app_node/README.md

 2. main.js
     First, registration_page() function is called.
 This function prompts the user to choose a service.
 Then according to the service chosen, a switch block directs the user to the according requester function.
 In a promise-then-catch block, the response is evaluated and user is prompted to choose another service.

+# How to Run

+Please refer to this project's twin here -> https://github.com/said-yolcu/go_banking_app_2